cardozoalani/wokibrain/README.md

 ## 🤝 Contributing

-This is a technical challenge implementation.
+Contributions are welcome!
+Please open an issue or submit a pull request.

 ---

 ## 📧 Contact

-**Technical Challenge Support**: cardozoalani@hotmail.com
+**Support**: cardozoalani@hotmail.com

 ---